dotnet/docs-aspire/docs/fundamentals/app-host-overview.md

 - Adds a project resource named "apiservice" using the <xref:Aspire.Hosting.ProjectResourceBuilderExtensions.AddProject%2A> method.
 - Adds a project resource named "webfrontend" using the <xref:Aspire.Hosting.ProjectResourceBuilderExtensions.AddProject%2A> method.
   - Specifies that the project has external HTTP endpoints using the <xref:Aspire.Hosting.ResourceBuilderExtensions.WithExternalHttpEndpoints%2A> method.
-  - Adds a reference to the `cache` resource and waits for it to be ready using the <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> and `WaitFor` methods.
+  - Adds a reference to the `cache` resource and waits for it to be ready using the <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> and <xref:Aspire.Hosting.ResourceBuilderExtensions.WaitFor*> methods.
-  - Adds a reference to the `apiservice` resource and waits for it to be ready using the <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> and `WaitFor` methods.
+  - Adds a reference to the `apiservice` resource and waits for it to be ready using the <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> and <xref:Aspire.Hosting.ResourceBuilderExtensions.WaitFor*> methods.
 - Builds and runs the app model using the <xref:Aspire.Hosting.DistributedApplicationBuilder.Build%2A> and <xref:Aspire.Hosting.DistributedApplication.Run%2A> methods.

 The example code uses the [.NET Aspire Redis hosting integration](../caching/stackexchange-redis-integration.md#hosting-integration).